BZIvanov/Learning-Node.js/MultiThreading/README.md

 # Multi threading

+While the JavaScript code in Node.js runs on a single thread, Node.js can use multiple threads for I/O operations and background tasks, and explicitly supports multithreading via the `worker_threads` module.

 ## Multi-Threading Basics

 Imagine you have a computer program that needs to do several tasks at the same time.
 For example, a video game that plays music, handles user input, and updates the screen all at once.
 Instead of doing one task at a time, the program can create threads—which are like mini-programs running inside the main program.
 These threads can run in parallel, allowing multiple tasks to be done almost simultaneously.